Godflay/portfolio/content/personal/below/below-alpha-1.0.2/index.en.md

 -Some texts in-game might be misaligned, mistranslated or not translated at all.
 The feature is new and will be improved.
 Localization is hard m'kay!<br/>
 -Settings menu from the Main menu is working!
 However, only the bug report feature and the language settings are setup so far.<br/>
 -Settings from the Pause menu is currently broken, and you will have to restart the game.<br/>
--The ops room is empty and missing its ceiling, will rework that room.<br/>
+-The ops room is missing its ceiling.<br/>
 -Ticket gates can be walked through, they don't have a collision box yet.</br>
 ## Upcoming features
 -Settings menu will be fully implemented very soon.<br/>